Dog Anxiety Medication Pros & Cons: The Best Ways To Help Your Dog

 Pet parents who prefer natural solutions can also try:

-Whether it’s a Thunder Shirt or a strategically tied scarf, pressure wraps can help dogs deal with situational anxiety from fireworks and storms.
+Whether it’s a Thunder Shirt or a strategically tied scarf, pressure wraps can help dogs deal with situational stress from fireworks and storms.

 Acupuncture

-Acupuncture and Chinese herbal therapy may also reduce canine anxiety.
+Acupuncture and Chinese herbal therapy may also reduce canine stress.

 “It has a noticeable calming effect,” writes veterinarian, Dr. Rachel Barrack.
 “Often, dogs find acupuncture sessions so relaxing that they fall asleep once the needles are inserted.”